viti95/FastDoom/README.md

 ## FastDOOM vs Original

-* Added FPS ingame viewer.
-Enabled with "-fps"
+* Added FPS ingame viewer
 * Added FPS calculation after timedemo runs
-* Added option to render visplanes (ceiling and floors) without textures.
-Enable with "-flatsurfaces"
+* Added option to render visplanes (ceiling and floors) without textures
-* Added option to render Spectres and invisible objects like real transparent objects (harder to see, a little faster to render).
-Enable with "-flatshadows"
+* Added option to render Spectres and invisible objects like real transparent objects (harder to see, a little faster to render)
-* Added option to render sky as a flat fixed color.
-Enable with "-flatsky"
+* Added option to render sky as a flat fixed color
-* Added option to render Spectre and invisible objects like the Sega Saturn port did.
-Enable with "-saturn"
+* Added option to render Spectre and invisible objects like the Sega Saturn port did
 * New option to show only objects that are not far away from the player.
-All the enemies are still rendered as they're important.
-Enabled with "-near"
+All the enemies are still rendered as they're important
 * PC Speaker uses all sounds available (just for fun!)
+* Disney Sound Source support
 * Lot's of optimizations to make the game run faster / smoother
 * Removed low memory limit (may cause crashes with low RAM)
 * NEW DETAIL LEVEL: POTATO.
 It renders the full scene with a quarter width resolution (max 80x200).
-16-bit ISA video cards can play the game full screen much better!!
-My Western Digital Paradise PVGA1A ISA (1989) can render the game at a constant >25 fps with a 486DX-50.
-Enabled with "-potato" command parameter and low detail enabled.
+8-bit and 16-bit ISA video cards can play the game full screen much better!!
+My Western Digital Paradise PVGA1A ISA (1989) can render the game at a constant >25 fps with a 486DX-50
 * New option to allow more than 8Mb of memory allocation.
 Enabled with "-ram"
 * Removed network gaming support
 * Removed joystick support
 * Removed Y mouse movement (move forward/backwards)
-* Added autorun support (F11 key).
+* Added autorun support (F12 key)
-* Added mono sound support.
-Enabled with "-mono" parameter.
+* Added mono sound support
 * Added low quality sound support (8000Hz instead of 11025Hz).
 Enabled with "-lowsound" parameter.
 * Replaced DOS/4GW with DOS/32A providing a good speedup!
+* New setup program
+* New video modes (Mode 13h, CGA, EGA, Hercules, Text modes)

 ## DEMO